Gregw135/Simple-Java-Concurrency-Framework/README.md

 Simple-Java-Concurrency-Framework
 =================================

 A human-friendly framework for concurrent programming.
-Use Step and Task instead of Thread, Fork/join.
+Uses concepts like Step and Task instead of Thread, Fork/join, etc.